 This song is from The Kinks’ creative golden era, from their concept album Arthur.
 While it wasn’t a commercial success, music fans who gave it a spin on their turntables fell in love.
 What made The Kinks special among all the British Invasion groups was their fearlessness and boldness.
 They weren’t afraid to try things before everyone else, break away from the trends, and sing about things other musicians weren’t singing about.
 Early on in the band’s career they did that with “Dead End Street”, a converse to “Sunny Afternoon” and “Shangri-La”, and innovative with their music video that told a story of poverty.
 And they continued writing political songs even into the 80s with songs like “Do It Again” and “Living On A Thin Line”, the latter being one of Dave’s best compositions.

-“Shangri-La” is about a man who busts his butt at work and because of that he has money to buy these nice things for his family to live that comfortable middle class life: a very nice, albeit cookie cutter house in suburbia with all mod cons and car, makes me think a bit of The Monkees’ “Pleasant Valley Sunday” (a Goffin-King composition), which was a critique of consumerism and the need to buy these status symbols to keep up with the Joneses.
+“Shangri-La” is about a man who busts his butt at work and because of that he finally has money to buy these nice things for his family to live that comfortable middle class life: a very nice, albeit cookie cutter house in suburbia with all mod cons and car, makes me think a bit of The Monkees’ “Pleasant Valley Sunday” (a Goffin-King composition), which was a critique of consumerism and the need to buy these status symbols to keep up with the Joneses.
+In the 80s, Rush addressed suburban conformity in their song, “Subdivisions”.
 Dave Davies and bassist John Dalton have called this song one of Ray’s best songs, and I have to agree.
 Not only lyrically, but musically, as it has multiple movements: a real evolution and growing up from those power chords dominating their early work.

 Thinking about capitalism, why is it that everything hinges on a credit score and you have to put yourself in debt so you can get ahead?
 Why is debt rewarded, but not too much debt?
 Why doesn’t paying rent count for your credit score?
 I guess financing options are part of consumerism where things that are out of reach to most people because most people don’t have the money to pay for expensive things all in one go, it gives them an option to buy more and the company makes more money.